taxes-in-saint-lucia-international-business-companies-withholding-tax

 When it comes to St Lucia, the rules are pretty straightforward.
 Citizens are exempt from capital gains, dividends, and inheritance taxes, while legal entities are exempt from paying taxes on capital gains, dividends, and sometimes value-added tax (VAT).

-If you do not meet these requirements, you will not be considered a tax resident in St Lucia and will have to pay taxes on any income earned on the island.
+If you do not meet these requirements, you will not be considered a tax resident in St Lucia and will have to pay income tax on any income earned on the island.
+The Inland Revenue Department (IRD) is the government agency responsible for collecting taxes and enforcing tax laws.

 In St Lucia, income tax is levied on the following: